-Our Levy electric scooters come with the option of both tubeless and standard tires that contain inner tubes.
+Our Levy electric scooters come with the option of standard tires that contain inner tubes, tubeless tires, and solid rubber tires.
 There are tradeoffs to each of them, and we don't recommend one over the other, but rather leave it up to your personal preference.

 The benefit here, however, is that you don't need to replace the whole tire in addition to the tube, as long as the puncture point is relatively small and not a large gash.
 Just replacing the inner tube (which is cheaper) will suffice.
 You also can inflate inner tubes with a standard bicycle pump, as it doesn't require the high pressure needed to properly install a tubeless tire.

-Tubeless tires provide the same pneumatic shock absorption as tubed tires, with the added benefit that they can be easier to maintain (provided you have the right tools).
+Tubeless tires provide the same pneumatic shock absorption as tubed tires (as they are also air filled), with the added benefit that they can be easier to maintain (provided you have the right tools).